IMMUNITY is important, but can also be Lethal!

 - Rheumatoid arthritis (RA): A chronic inflammatory arthritis affecting multiple diarthrodial joints.

-- Immune Thrombocytopenic Purpura (ITP) : An autoimmune disease defined by a platelet count of less than 105 platelets/μL.
+- Immune Thrombocytopenic Purpura (ITP): An autoimmune disease defined by a platelet count of fewer than 105 platelets/μL.

-- Polymyalgia rheumatica (PMR): An inflammatory rheumatic disease characterized by pain and morning stiffness of shoulders and pelvic girdles and joints.
+- Polymyalgia rheumatic (PMR): An inflammatory rheumatic disease characterized by pain and morning stiffness of shoulders and pelvic girdles and joints.
 It mostly affects individuals above the age of 70.

-Too much of an immune response or too little can have adverse effects on our body.
+Too much of an immune response or too little can have adverse effects on our bodies.

 [ii] Tripathi, D., & Singh, P. (1999).
 The Concept and Practice of Immunomodulation in Ayurveda and the Role of Rasayanas as Immunomodulators.
 Ancient Science Of Life, XIX.